 But Munser's customer list doesn't stop there!
 In F1 alone, he has designed helmets for 24 drivers including Michael Schumacher, Fernando Alonso, Mark Webber, Nico Rosberg, Felipe Massa, and Nico Hulkenberg making him one of the most recognizable painters in the game.

 Off Axis Paint

 Greg Stumpff, Mooresville, North Carolina, USA

 Stumpff got his start painting in high school for late model and sprint car drivers.
-Now located in the heart of NASCAR country, it's no surprise that Stumpff has delivered helmets to Cup drivers Mark Martin, David Ragan and Ryan Truex.
-But with a style different from many of the painters on our list, he's also produced airbrush masterpieces to Monster Jam Grave Digger driver Dennis Anderson.
+Now located in the heart of NASCAR country, it's no surprise that Stumpff has delivered helmets to Cup drivers Mark Martin, David Ragan, and Ryan Truex.
+But with a style different from many of the painters on our list, he's also produced airbrush masterpieces for Monster Jam Grave Digger driver Dennis Anderson.

 Ryan Young, Rock Hill, South Carolina, USA

 Another painter with a lot of NASCAR presence, Young has painted helmets for Kyle Larson and Denny Hamlin plus sports car racers Eric Curran and Tom Long.
 His helmet also went to the drag strip to protect Donny "Hollywood" Urban on his way to the IHRA World Championship.